 Inflammatory values in the blood

 Inflammatory values play an important role in diagnosis.
 They are obtained by examination of the blood.
-Here, the erythrocyte sedimentation rate, the C-reactive protein and the number of leukocytes is mostly determined.
+Here, the erythrocyte sedimentation rate, the C-reactive protein, and the number of leukocytes are mostly determined.
 In addition, a differential blood count can be made as well.

-To determine the erythrocytes sedimentation rate, the blood is stored vertically in a sedivette for two hours.
-After every hour the level of the erythrocyte column is defined.
-Normal values for men after one hour are below 15 mm and for women below 20 mm.
-A change of these values may indicate anemia, inflammations and even cancer.
+The blood is stored vertically in a test tube for 2 hours to determine the erythrocyte sedimentation rate.
+After every hour, the level of the erythrocyte column is determined.
+Normal values for men after 1 hour are below 15 mm and for women below 20 mm.
+Change of these values may indicate anemia, inflammation, and even cancer.

-The number of leukocytes is determined by machine.
-Is the number to high this is called leukocytosis.
+The number of leukocytes is determined by a machine.
+If the number is too high, it is called leukocytosis.
 If the value is lowered, however, it is called leukopenia.

-To produce a differential blood count the leukocytes are identified in subtypes in the blood smear.
-In 100 leucocytes normally four monocytes, 58 neutrophils (of which only 3 are segmented), one eosinophil, up to one basophil and 35 lymphocytes are found.
-If the number of banded neutrophils is significantly increased, then it is called a left shift.
-It indicates a bacterial infection.
-If there are too many hypersegmented granulocytes, there is a shift to the right.
-This may indicates a vitamin B12 deficiency.
+The leukocytes are identified in subtypes in the blood smear to produce a differential blood count.
+In 100 leukocytes, there are normally 4 monocytes, 58 neutrophils (of which only 3 are segmented), 1 eosinophil, up to 1 basophil, and 35 lymphocytes.
+If the number of banded neutrophils is significantly increased, then it is called a left shift and indicates a bacterial infection.
+If there are too many hypersegmented granulocytes, there is a shift to the right, which may indicate a vitamin B12 deficiency.

-- Iron deficiency anemia: erythrocytes are microcytic and hypochromic, cause: chronic blood loss, insufficient iron intake
+- Iron deficiency anemia: erythrocytes are microcytic and hypochromic; cause: chronic blood loss and insufficient iron intake.

-- Megaloblastic anemia: erythrocytes are megacytic and normochromic, cause: vitamin B12 deficiency, folic acid deficiency, alcohol
+- Megaloblastic anemia: erythrocytes are megaloblastic and normochromic; cause: vitamin B12 deficiency, folic acid deficiency, and alcohol.

-- Hemolytic anemia: erythrocytes are degraded too strong, cause: incorrect cytoskeleton (spherocytosis, sickle cell anemia, thalassemia), malaria, sepsis, poisoning
+- Hemolytic anemia: erythrocytes are strongly degraded; cause: incorrect cytoskeleton (spherocytosis, sickle cell anemia, thalassemia), malaria, sepsis, poisoning.

-Leukemia is characterized by a strong amount of leukocytes, in particular of their precursors.
-These precursors have no function in immune defense yet and spread in the bone marrow, blood as well as in lymphoid organs and thus reduce the function of those.
-This interferes with the formation of other blood cells.
-The result is aplastic anemia, decreased blood clotting and a dramatically weakened immune defense.
+Leukemia is characterized by many leukocytes, in particular their precursors.
+These precursors have no function in the immune defense yet.
+They spread in the bone marrow, the blood, and the lymphoid organs and thus, reduce their function, interfering with the formation of other blood cells.
+The result is aplastic anemia, decreased blood clotting, and a dramatically weakened immune defense.